cms-patatrack/patatrack-website/wiki/cuda2cupla.md

 </bin>
 ```

-Cupla and Alpaka are header only libraries and do not need to be builded.
-The `dev` branches of `cms-patatrack/cupla` has been used as it includes some PR to make it header only.
-For this example they are included using directly the `-I` flag, but eventually they will have to be integrated like boost or eigen.
+The `dev` branch of `cms-patatrack/cupla` has been used as it includes some PR to make it header only.
+For alpaka the `develop` branch of `ComputationalRadiationPhysics/alpaka` has been used.
+For this example they are included using directly the `-I` flag, but eventually they will have to be integrated as CMSSW externals.

 Since `scram` deduces the compiler to use (g++ o nvcc) from the file extensions, both the .cc and .cu file must be present.
 Since we don't want to keep a copy of the same file, a symbolic link has been used.
 Ultimately, the build tools should be updated to handle this case without the use of a symbolic link.

 ### Makefile

-Alternatively, one could write a Makefile to build this example without the cmssw environment.
+Alternatively, one could write a Makefile to build this example without the CMSSW environment.
 Boost is required.

 ```Makefile
 .PHONY: all clean